maxmind/MaxMind-DB-Reader-python/README.rst

 This code requires Python 2.6+ or 3.3+.
 The C extension requires CPython.
 The pure Python implementation has been tested with PyPy.

-On Python 2, the `ipaddr module <https://code.google.com/p/ipaddr-py/>`_ is required.

 Versioning
 ----------